 Blast off with Kspace

-Kspace is the National Museum's new interactive adventure game for kids.
+Kspace is the National Museum's interactive adventure game for kids.
 Designed for children aged 5 to 12, it’s fun for children and adults alike.
 Kspace takes about 30 minutes to complete.

 Please note that entry times may change so check the Plan your visit page for updates.